-Coupled Versus Uncoupled Inductors: Which is Right for Your Switching Power Supply?
+Coupled Versus Uncoupled Inductors Procurement: Which is Right for Your Switching Power Supply?

 I recently took a deep dive into the various types of topologies surrounding switching power supplies.
 This article examined the benefits and downfalls of some of the most common topologies and aimed to assist you in the process of choosing how to power your design.

 The SEPIC topology is a very common switching mode power supply that can operate as both a Buck and a Boost converter.
-In other words, the SEPIC can act as a step-down (Buck) as well as step-up (Boost) voltage regulator.
+In other words, the SEPIC can act as a step-down (Buck converter) as well as step-up (Boost converter) voltage regulator.
 This is a great design if you’re running your PCB off of a battery since these variable voltage supplies are, well, variable and at times require both step-ups and step-downs.

 Nowadays, compact HDI PCB designs are considered normal; however, compact designs often don’t account for variables like different inductor designs, which could, in fact, make or break a design.
 That being said, let’s dive even deeper into this design choice and break down exactly what you’re getting yourself into when determining the type of inductor to incorporate.

 As its name suggests, the coupled inductor essentially involves two inductors wound within a single core acting as two separate inductors.
 These two coupled windings will be required to have the same values (speaking in terms of their volt-microsecond balance).